josephmasson26/DiagnoseMe/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [DiagnoseMe Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [diagnoseme@example.com](mailto:diagnoseme@example.com).
+Please don't hesitate to report any unacceptable behavior.